New-from-old full dualities via axiomatisation: Distinguishing full dualities

 \section{Distinguishing full dualities}

 In this final section, we clarify the precise sense in which there can be two `different' full dualities based on the same algebra~$\MB$.
-We first recall the categorical description of structural equivalence; see~\cite[p.~404]{DHW:struct}.
+We first recall the categorical description of structural equivalence; see Davey, Haviar and Willard~\cite[p.~404]{DHW:struct}.